keithagroves/agent-to-service/README.md

 The **Agent-to-Service Protocol (A2S)** enables AI agents to dynamically discover and execute service capabilities at runtime.
 A2S defines how agents find services, understand their capabilities, and securely interact with them, making it a powerful framework for integrating AI with APIs.

+**Why would I need this?** You want to create an Ai Agent that isn't limited to its programming and can reach out to discover and execute new capabilities at runtime.

 ---

 ## **Example**